|The Roman Catholic Community of Waterbury, Waitsfield and Moretown Vermont||HOME||St. Andrew Religious Education|

 Rev. Jerome A. Mercure, Pastor (244-7734); email@example.com

-Please refer to our St. Andrew Religious Education Program Calendar for a schedule of all classes.
+Please refer to our St. Andrew Religious Education Program Calendars for a schedule of all classes for each program.

 Message From Father Jerry